flythereddflagg/flythereddflagg.github.io/python_book/docs/26-Objects-and-Classes.md

 - **Objects must be called into existence by some function**

   You may not see exactly where it happens but when you write `x = []` you are effectively calling `list()` and setting it equal to x.
 You will not see the details of this but they are implemented in the Python code somewhere.
-The process of calling an object into existence is called **instantiation** and the function that makes it happen is called an **object constructor.** Another way to think about this relationship is that `list_object1` and `list_object2` are both **instances** of a `list` data type.
+The process of calling an object into existence is called **instantiation** and the function that usually makes it happen is called an **object constructor.** Another way to think about this relationship is that `list_object1` and `list_object2` are both **instances** of a `list` data type.

 - **Objects have and can be modified by methods**